codebreak/codebreak.github.com/source/_posts/2012-07-11-firefox-vs-chromedriver.markdown

 ### Setting up Cucumber to use ChromeDriver

-Replace the driver definition from:
+To make the switch, all I had to do was replace the driver definition from:
 	Capybara.current_driver = :selenium
 to:
 	Capybara.register_driver :chrome do |app|